ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel460UG/User_Guide.rst.txt

 What's new in Virtel 4.60

-*VIRTEL Web Access:*

-- Bidirectional presentation support.

-- Enhanced font stretch mode.
-Optimization of screen size.

-- Additional RACHECK support for ForceLUNAME

-- Licence warning feature

-- Enhancements to USSMSG10 support module

-- Enhancements to Virtel Web Macro interface (VWM)

-  - Keyboard mapping enhancements

-- Enhancements to Virtel Dynamic Directories Interface (DDI)

-  - Hotkey support for DDI macros

-  - New refresh options.

-*VIRTEL Web Modernisation & Integration:*

-- Enhancements to COPY$ NAME-OF.
-Support for TERMINAL, GROUP and RELAY items.

-- Enhancements to DEFAULT-FILED-WITH-CURSOR statement.

-*Miscellaneous:*

-- Customizable HELP solution.

-- DNS access to resolve IP address or DNS name.

-- TCT option to support mixed case passwords

-- Additional language support

-- Batch export/import of RAW TRSF files.

-.. note:: For further details see the Technical Newsletter: TN201706 - What's new in Virtel 4.60.
+.. note:: For further details about enhancements in V4.60 see the Virtel Technical Newsletter TN202003: Whats new in Virtel 4.60.

 *****************
 The Virtel Engine